MinLeeKR/optoMCP-FUS/README.md

 # optoMCP-FUS

-This project consists of a class "MinStack" and an example actuating code for MinStack, which enables TIF loading and particle detection/tracking.
-Basically this class is a reconstitution of publically accessible codes.
+This project consists of a class "MinStack" and an example actuating code for MinStack, which enables TIF loading and particle detection/tracking, ran on MATLAB R2019b.
+Basically, this class is a reconstitution of following publically accessible codes:

 *Reference:* (Particle detection/tracking)
 Ian Hosein (2024).
 Particle Point Analysis (https://www.mathworks.com/matlabcentral/fileexchange/42573-particle-point-analysis), MATLAB Central File Exchange.